 Assessment criteria for courses are specified in the appendix to the curriculum in Chemistry.
-All of the 1st year UE of the MSc, i.e., the sum of the 4 chosen modules, form the first validation package, enabling one to obtain 60 ECTS credits.
+All of the 1st year UE of the MSc, i.e., the sum of the 4 compulsory + 2 elective modules, form the first validation package, enabling one to obtain 60 ECTS credits.